Soul Machine (musician): Music

+In 2024, Soul Machine composed the soundtrack for UCHRONIKA, an exhibition by visual artist Cyril Auklair.

 Instruments design

 In 2018, Soul Machine introduces his own handmade Electronic instruments under the name of "Far Beyond Perception".

 The MS-X, an Analog synthesizer, is a modified Korg Monotron inspired by the Korg MS-10.

 The Psylotron is a hybrid replica of the Mellotron M400.

+Retro Visions

+Since 2020, Soul Machine pays tribute to pop culture through video covers of theme songs from 80s and 90s television series and animated shows, under the title Retro Visions.